-- two fields with the first and last spectral values of the cube - Two buttons, one of which (Switch the Cube) is currently not functional
+- two fields with the first and last spectral values of the cube - three buttons, to extract, save and recover the extracted cube

 The wavelength limits shown on the plot are of the current cube, i.e. the original cube on first startup, and then updated each time you extract a cube on a smaller range.